Menu planning for long day care

 Ingredient quantity guide for long day care menus

-Plan a long day care menu that support children’s nutrition needs and reduce food wastage with this handy table.
+Plan a long day care menu that support children’s nutrition needs and reduce food wastage with these handy tables:

 How to plan a menu for long day care

-A step-by-step guide to planning a two-week menu that meets the Menu planning guidelines for long day care.
+A step-by-step guide to planning a two-week menu that meets the Victorian Menu planning guidelines for long day care.
 Includes a blank menu template

 What to leave off the menu

 Learn about 'discretionary' foods and drinks, and get some healthier suggestions for special occasions.